shawnadrockleonard/development-samples/README.md

 The SharePoint and Office 365 community is more mature than it was a few years ago.
 As always go to http://dev.office.com/patterns-and-practices to see the latest and greatest.
 There you will find sample code, guidance, and How To's.
 Let's get started!
 </div>

-Step 1: InfoPath, a sample, its future, and next steps (https://github.com/pinch-perfect/development-samples/tree/master/InfoPath)
+1. InfoPath, a sample, its future, and next steps (InfoPath)
+2. Out of the Box (Sample01)

-Step 2: Out of the Box to emulate InfoPath (https://github.com/pinch-perfect/development-samples/tree/master/Sample01)
+3. Out of the Box with configuration (Sample02)

-Step 3: Customization with KnockoutJS, HTML5, and MVVM patterns
+3. Customization with KnockoutJS, HTML5, and MVVM patterns (Sample03)

-Step 4: SharePoint Add-In
+4. SharePoint Add-In (Sample04)

-Step 5: Provider Hosted Add-In
+5. Provider Hosted Add-In (Sample05)

 </p>